twhite96/Dev-Research/react-for-beginners.md

 ```

 - Adding parens to `handleSubmit` would run the method when the component mounts (page load)
+- How to get text from input?
+  - Cannot touch DOM
 - Getting text from input: `ref` or syncing stuff from state
 - Ref: reference a DOM node on the page: